 To make the process simpler, Dunwoody offers block transfers toward the technical course requirements, including:

 Up to 40 credits for Business Management & Leadership

 Up to 40 credits for Power & Construction Engineering Technology

 In addition, Dunwoody will transfer up to 30 General Education (Arts & Science) credits from your college or military experience.
 Prior learning experience may be accepted for designated programs.

 Transfer guides have been created for programs and colleges that have been evaluated for block transfers into either the Bachelor of Architecture or Bachelor of Science in Construction Management.
 Click here to view the list of guides by state.

 Note: The Registrar’s Office will still need to do an official credit evaluation when you apply to Dunwoody.

 Once we have all the information needed to complete your admissions file, it will be sent to our admissions committee for a decision.
 The admissions committee meets once a week, and students are notified of admissions decisions within four business days.
 Your admissions counselor will keep you up-to-date on the status of your application.

 Are scholarships available?

 Yes!
-Each year, Dunwoody gives out more than $3 million in scholarship funding to students.
+Each year, Dunwoody gives out nearly $4 million in scholarship funding to students.
 Talk with your admissions counselor today to find out what scholarships you may qualify for.